Well-Architected Framework

 External resources

-- Use OPA to write policies ensuring all resources have tags before you create them.
+- Use OPA to write policies that ensure all resources have tags before you create them.

 Next steps

-In this section of Manage cost, you learned how to tag resources using infrastructure as code and enforce tagging policies.
-Tag resources is part of the Optimize systems pillar.
+In this section of Lifecycle management, you learned how to tag resources using infrastructure as code and enforce tagging policies.